Privacy Policy

 Cookies are small text files stored on your device.
 They are used to store information during or after your visit.

-You can deactivate or delete cookies in your browser settings.
-However, this may limit the functionality of our website.
+You can generally deactivate or delete cookies in your browser settings.
+This may limit the functionality of websites.
+You can also object to marketing tracking cookies at aboutads.info or youronlinechoices.com.

 Data Deletion